Disc 2. In the Line of Duty 2:

 Dreams are made of !
 Michelle Yeoh in her first action

-movie and Cynthia, The Goddess of
+movie and Cynthia, The Goddess of Martial arts, in her film debut.

-Hong Kong and kick-started the Female Fighters
+The film that caused a sensation in Hong Kong and kick-started the Female

-Angela Mao but now guns were
+legendary Angela Mao but now guns were added to the brew).
+An action

-action maestro Corey Yuen and with the agile
+classic from future international action maestro Corey Yuen and with

 Malaysian ex-ballet dancer and beauty queen Michelle Yeoh showing she

-Queen of Martial Arts, the in her late twenties US female world champion
+twenties US female world champion Cynthia Rothrock.

 Cynthia just explodes onto the screen as the ultra-tough Interpol cop

-Carrie Morris in the legendary airport
+Morris in the legendary airport scene and she will make a deadly

-cop, Ng "Big Sis" Lok-Sai.
+Sis" Lok-Sai.

 In the intro Michelle stops (= kills) a gang of bankrobbers, and just

-as in Royal Warriors Big Sis gets a lot of flowers
+Warriors Big Sis gets a lot of flowers from her police colleagues, being

-from her police colleagues, being the pride of the Police force.
+pride of the Hong Kong Police force.

 Cynthia's role Carrie Morris gets to be nick-named "The

-Nasty Foreign Chick" by her Hong Kong police colleagues,
+Nasty Foreign Chick" by

-watching).
+edition and dub you're watching).
 So, why is she there, in HK?

 Michelle is about to meet her friend, the British Interpol agent Mr.

-Norman at a hotel, but he has already been killed
+hotel, but he has already been killed by killer Ah Wei (Dick Wei, the

-to play baddies in almost every film he made).
+martial arts master that had to play baddies in almost every film he

 He's chasing a microfilm that Norman had, and that carried a lot of

-devastating proofs of his boss, Tin Wai-Keung's
+proofs of his boss, Tin Wai-Keung's (James Tien) criminal activities.

-(Mang Hoi) and Strepsil (John Sham) already
+But petty thieves Saridon/Alvedon (Mang Hoi) and Strepsil (John Sham)

 accidently have stolen it.